IBM/zDNN/README.md

   zdnn_tensor_desc
       *pre_transformed_desc; // tensor's shape information before transformation zdnn_tensor_desc *transformed_desc; // transformed tensor's shape information
+  uint64_t buffer_size;               // tensor size in bytes
-  bool is_transformed;  // indicator if data in buffer has been transformed uint64_t buffer_size; // tensor size in bytes char reserved[32];    // not currently used, exploiter should not touch. void *buffer;         // pointer to the tensor in memory } zdnn_ztensor;
+  void *buffer;                       // pointer to the tensor in memory bool is_transformed; // indicator if data in buffer has been transformed char reserved[31];   // not currently used, should contain zeros.
+} zdnn_ztensor;
 ```